LaunchCodeEducation/linux/content/configurations/ubuntu/ubuntu-iso-instructions/index.md

 ![Optical-drive-image](pictures/optical-drive-image.png?classes=border)

-W3e have configured our virtual machine to use the virtual CD in the virtual optical drive.
-This way our new virtual machine (that doesn't currently have an operating system) will boot from the Ubuntu `.iso` file which will allow us to configure Ubuntu on the virtual machine.
+You have configured the virtual machine to use the virtual CD in the virtual optical drive.
+This way the new virtual machine (that doesn't currently have an operating system) will boot from the Ubuntu `.iso` file which will allow you to configure Ubuntu on the virtual machine.

 ## Next Steps